 Not only that – this stuff is expensive.
 Lizard Skin costs upwards of $180 for a 2-gallon bucket (you would likely need 8 gallons or more to insulate a van).
 Buying the ceramic additive and using it with your own paint is much cheaper, but there’s still no evidence that it does anything at all for temperature control (in fact, just the opposite).

-VERDICT: There's zero evidence this stuff works.
+VERDICT: There’s zero evidence this stuff works.
 While we really want this to be a thing, it’s just not (at least, not right now).
-Because of the high cost and dubious insulating value, you’re much better off spending your money on traditional materials like foam board insulation.
+Because of the high cost and dubious insulating value, you’re much better off spending your money on proven materials like foam board insulation or sheep’s wool.
 If you have a bunch of extra money and want to experiment, go for it, but we just don’t recommend this for most people.

 However, if research came out that ceramic paint is indeed effective, we could see it being used in conjunction with standard insulation as an exterior coating to prevent the metal body of your van from absorbing heat in the first place.